 If you have had a toothache, you know that it is one of the most severe forms of pain.
 We have had female patients at our dental clinics that stated they prefer giving birth to the suffering of pain in the mouth!

-Due to this reason, we recommend having an emergency dentist in NW Calgary.
+Due to this reason, we recommend having an emergency dentist in Varsity.
 Sometimes, accidents occur, no matter what and you don’t need to go through this experience without immediate assistance.

 What is an Emergency Dentist?